-On the other hand, the edits may be a bit more extensive.
+Or maybe the edits are a bit more extensive.
 Not quite a rewrite, but enough to where you have to decide whether you update or republish.

 DRAWING THE LINE: If you do certain tweaks and edits, you may still want to let your readers know that it was updated.
 There are ways to have an updated date show up in your meta (next to the original published date) or it can be replaced.
 But beware.
-This will happen even if you find a type and update.
+This will happen even if you find a typo and update.
 So will that mean it’s actually updated?
 I have a post that tells you more about updating your WordPress posts here.